Bachelor's of Applied Human Services Online

 The Human Services major leads to a Bachelor of Applied Human and Consumer Sciences.
 The program equips students with the skills required to serve clients in a variety of settings.
-Graduates with a degree in Human Services can work with numerous nonprofit and for-profit organizations, social service agencies as well as state and local government.
+Graduates with a degree in Human Services can work with numerous nonprofit and for-profit organizations and social service agencies, as well as state and local government.

 The Human Services program offers a flexible online education to help you achieve your goals.
 Learn more about an online education at Ohio University at https://www.ohio.edu/admissions/online.

 Students will complete the following major courses and select six courses from the two areas of emphasis: (a) Leadership and Organization and (b) Diversity and Communication.

 |CONS 3450J||Writing in Human and Consumer Sciences||3|

 |EDCE 4100||Human Relations||2|